 The fun part of establishing a healthy competition is you can create games aligned with goals.
 You’re not just infusing fun at the workplace; you are also achieving goals that are beneficial for the company and your team.
 Initiate a friendly race by reaching quotas and finishing tasks.
 No one wants a boring workplace, so it’s always a good idea to inject fun through a healthy competition.
 Accepting jokes and failures professionally also lies under the ethics of sportsmanship

 Recognize Efforts and Deeds.

 One corporate role of sportsmanship is to recognize everyone’s effort and deeds.
 Nothing daunts a worker worse than when your boss ignores your value and accomplishment.
-Plot your goals individually and achieve it as a team.
+Plot your goals individually and achieve them as a team.
 Everyone aims to meet targets and surge work production.
 Note how you must celebrate your colleagues’ efforts.
 Reward productive workers to inspire others and push their limit.
-Sportsmanship in the workplace is easier to launch once an equal yet fun actions jolted excitement in the office.
+Sportsmanship in the workplace is easier to launch once an equal yet fun action jolted excitement in the office.